nadavpodjarski/postgres-nest-react-typescript-boilerplate/README.md

-In production mode the server will run in a container built with `./server/Dockerfile`. and be exposed on port 5500 only to the docker composer internal services within the same network. in our case server and client are on the same network "webapp" , hence only the client can communicate with the server.
+In production mode the server will run in a container built with `./server/Dockerfile`. and be exposed on port 5500 only to the docker composer internal services within the same network. in our case server and client are on the same network "webapp" , hence only the client can communicate with the server, and will do thatthrough the `/api` location. for more locations, its needed to configure them in the `./client/nginx.conf` file.

 #### Environment